llawlor/android-auto-gpt/README.md

 - "Play what's the weather like today on Auto Voice Assistant"
 - "Play tell me a joke on Auto Voice Assistant"

+### Conversation Memory Features

+**Follow-up Questions:**
+- "What did I ask about before?" - References your previous questions
+- "Tell me more about that" - Continues the conversation context
+- "What was my last question?" - Recalls recent conversation history

+**Conversation Management:**
+- "Clear conversation" - Starts a fresh conversation
+- "Start new conversation" - Resets conversation history
+- "Forget previous questions" - Clears all context

+**How It Works:**
+- The assistant remembers up to 10 previous messages in your current session
+- Context is maintained until you restart the app or clear the conversation
+- Perfect for follow-up questions and continuing discussions while driving

 ## Project Structure

 ```